Our social work area forums are held across the country to keep you up to date with local and national social work activity.

 - South East London Social Work Reform Partnership

 - South West London and Surrey Social Work Alliance

 Pan London social work education network (SWEN)

 SWEN meetings are currently being held virtually.

-- There won’t now be a forum in November 2020.
-We will update you on plans for the next forum in future social work briefings and on this webpage.
+- We will update you on plans for the next forum in future social work briefings and on this webpage.

 South East forums

 Our South East forums are is divided into four local areas which hold regular social work education meetings.